cbroder/acmecomdocs/site/content/acumatica-setup-and-configuration/configuring-boxes/index.md

 ### Navigation: Distribution > Sales Orders > Configuration > Boxes

-For configuring Boxes, enter the details for the fields marked with arrows and then click on “save”.
+To configure boxes, enter details for the fields indicated by arrows and click the “Save” button.

 ![configuring-boxes](images/configuring-boxes-1.png?classes=shadow)